MicrosoftDocs/Dynamics-365-Operations.cs-cz/articles/retail/includes/banner.md

 > [!IMPORTANT]
-> <span data-ttu-id="1b7b1-101">Toto téma se vztahuje k aplikacím Dynamics 365 for Retail a Dynamics 365 for Finance and Operations, Enterprise Edition.</span><span class="sxs-lookup"><span data-stu-id="1b7b1-101">This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations, Enterprise edition.</span></span>
+> <span data-ttu-id="ff93c-101">Toto téma se vztahuje k aplikaci Dynamics 365 for Finance and Operations a k aplikaci Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="ff93c-101">This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations.</span></span>